philmmoore/Pocket/readme.md

 Pocket is a stripped back PHP HMVC Framework primarily developed to help developers make the jump from writing tightly coupled spaghetti  to organised, rusable, modular code.

-You will not find copious libraries to help deal with authentication, validation, benchmarking and the like, instead a framework that will
+You will not find copious libraries to help deal with authentication, validation, benchmarking and the like, instead a framework that will...

+[More info coming soon]

 ## Install